Better late, then? The hardness of choosing delays to meet passenger demands in temporal graphs: Preliminary Results

 Clearly, if the \textsc{$\delta$-DB} instance reduced from was a yes-instance, then the \textsc{DelayBetter} instance obtained is also a yes-instance: whenever some edge $(u,v)$ is delayed by some amount $x$ in the original instance, delay both $(u,uv)$ and $(uv,v)$ by $2x$.
 It remains to show the converse.

 Let $\lambda^*$ be a solution to our modified problem with a pareto-optimal time-assignment of the edges (that is, one such that there is no other solution whose time-labels are all strictly smaller or equal to those under $\lambda^*$).
-Further, we assume \wlogsm that all passengers (travelers and hermits) use paths (and not walks) to get to their destinations.

 \begin{restatable}[$\ast$]{claim}{earlyHermitsClaim} Hermits leave early: if $e$ is a hermit's trailhead, then $\lambda^*(e)=1$. \end{restatable}